Reset: Kaiārahi Mātua – Building the skills and capacities of working parents

 executive and People & Culture team

-It’s not about fixing parents
+We’re not about “fixing” parents

 Carla Moore, Founder